juhapekkaeloranta/citybike-statistical-analysis/README.md

 # Statistical analysis of citybike availability in Helsinki
+View citybike availability and predicted availability stationwise on a map.
+The service is currently available for citybikes in Helsinki.

-Project for "Introduction to Data Science" -course.
+The service was a project for "Introduction to Data Science" -course at the University of Helsinki Data Science master's programme, fall 2018.

 ### Related repositories
 [Frontend](https://github.com/mikkokotola/citybike-front/) for the citybike predictor app is a separate repository.
 This repository contains backend code.